yairm210/Unciv/docs/Other/Hosting-a-Multiplayer-server.md

 To do so, you must have a JDK installed.

-From the directory where the Unciv.jar file is located, open a terminal and run the following line:
+From the directory where the Unciv.jar file is located, create a folder named "MultiplayerFiles", open a terminal and run the following line:
 `java -cp Unciv.jar com.unciv.app.desktop.UncivServer`

 Don't forget to use 'cd' to switch to the correct dictionary.
 Here's an example in Windows.